I love WordPress! It's a fantastic way to build a website without knowing how to write code. It truly makes web development easier.

 WordPress is Open Source software, which is a great thing.
 This means that it's free to use by anyone.
 You don't have to pay to use it.
-And if you want to change the code, you can, without any legal ramifications.
-You can do ANYTHING you want to do with WordPress.
+And this means it is free to use and you can see the code, so that plugin authors can build plugins and extensions easily.
 This makes it a GREAT way to build a website.

 It also makes it a security nightmare.

 WordPress is very extensible!
 Anyone with coding knowledge can make a plugin or theme which will give your website new functionality and style.
 You can find thousands of plugins and themes available, many for free, on the web.

 This creates even more potential security holes in your website.

 Since the code to WordPress and these free themes and plugins are available to the world, then anyone in the world can look at the code, and if they know what they are doing, they can find poorly written code, security holes, or ways to break into your site.

 The more themes and plugins you have on your site, the more potential security risks are available to hackers.